C. Bechstein: Performers

-The Bechstein concert grand at London's Trident Studios, over a century old and much sought-after for its sound, became one of the most frequently recorded instruments in rock history.
+The Bechstein concert grand at London's Trident Studios, over a century old and much sought after for its sound, became one of the most frequently recorded instruments in rock history.
 The piano can be heard on The Beatles' "Hey Jude," Elton John's "Your Song," George Harrison's "All Things Must Pass," David Bowie's "Life on Mars?," Lou Reed's "Perfect Day," Queen's "Seven Seas of Rhye," Carly Simon's "You're So Vain," Nilsson's "Without You," and Supertramp's "Crime of the Century".
-It saw service in the studio from 1968 until the mid 1980s, and has since been sold at auction.
+It saw service in the studio from 1968 until the mid-1980s, and has since been sold at auction.

 The music video for Elton John's "Sorry Seems to Be the Hardest Word" features John playing a white Bechstein grand.

 Oscar Peterson played and owned a Bechstein throughout much of his career, publicity contracts with rival manufacturers notwithstanding.

 Anna Ivanova (2011) played Liszt's personal 1880 Bechstein grand piano, which is displayed in the Liszt Haus in Weimar (DDR).
 Recordings of her playing both this grand piano, and the Bechstein 576 (which was delivered 17 March 1862 to Franz Liszt), which presently is being displayed at the Bechstein Centre in Berlin (Deutschland Global), can be found on YouTube.

+Kate Bush plays an upright Bechstein.
+"I think my favourite piano is the one I have at home.
+It's an upright Bechstein.
+It's absolutely beautiful, but it's not ideal for master recordings.
+For me, the piano is one of the most difficult things to record well.
+It sounds good in the room, but it doesn't always sound good coming through the speakers.
+We find that we have to do quite a bit of work on them to get them to sound good on tape."